whatrocks/blog/src/pages/2018-04-19-zion-traverse/index.md

 image: "qp-fast.jpg"
 excerpt: "The cool thing about cool things is..."
 ---
-We ran ~38 miles of the Zion Traverse this past Saturday, including the I-can't-believe-this-actually-allowed Angels Landing climb.
+We ran ~38 miles of the Zion Traverse this past Saturday, including the I-can't-believe-this-is-actually-allowed Angels Landing climb.

 Here's video proof: